JulianKarrer/klarTeXt/README.md

     <img src="./res/logo.jpg" width=200 height = 200/>
 </p>

+KlarTeXt is a purely functional programming language embedded in LaTeX that turns your equations into code by interpreting them during compilation.

 Often, LaTeX is used to write reports about computations.
 If all relevant details to describe the computation are in the report, as they should be, it should also be possible to use the report itself as source code.

 > All relevant information should be contained in the LaTeX document already, plain to see, in **Klartext**.

 Describing computations in LaTeX and executing them on a calculator or in a separate python script, copying and pasting results back and forth, is redundant and error-prone.
+KlarTeXt turns your favourite LaTeX compiler into a glorified calculator by attaching a parser and interpreter.

 This repository contains the klarTeXt interpreter for LaTeX documents, written in Rust by Julian Karrer under the MIT license.
 Feel free to contribute, fork, share, raise issues or [contact me](mailto:jk@studioerika.de).